 The Basin Elderly Citizens Club began operation in 1965 as The Basin Pensioners Association and was formed to look after the social and welfare needs of elderly residents in The Basin area.
 The Association operated from the Progress Hall until Knox Council constructed Club Rooms on The Triangle in late 1972.
-In
+The Basin Community House began in 1987 as the idea of two local women who saw a need to organise a program of activities and services to help meet some of the leisure, educational and social needs of the community.